h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ![dataset-head](assets/dataset-head.png)

-If you scroll to the right, you will see all the columns in the dataset that we are using for this tutorial.
+If you scroll to the right, you will see all the columns in the dataset that we are using for this self-paced course.

 Now, since we are going to try to predict the interest rate, let’s see some information about the `ORIGINAL_INTEREST_RATE` column.